wp-plugins/wp-support-ticket/readme.txt

 == Description ==

+Use this plugin to create your own user support system.
+Let customers of your site to generate a support ticket when ever they require assistance from you, and you will be able to solve their issues by posting replies to the tickets.
+The customers will get email notifications when ever you add a reply message to the ticket.

-* Registered users can create support tickets.
+* Registered users / Customers can create support tickets.
+* Customers can search tickets from the ticket list.
 * Admin can reply on support tickets from admin panel.
-* File can be attached to the reply message.
+* Files can be attached to the reply message.
 * Ticket can be marked as Open / Closed / Resolved from admin panel.